burlachenkok/burlachenkok.github.io/biography.md

 ---

 I got a Master's degree in CS and Control Systems from Bauman Moscow State University in 2009.
-After that worked at a number of companies, most recently as a Senior Developer at Yandex and NVIDIA and a Principal Engineer at HUAWEI.
+After my graduation I worked at a number of companies, most recently as a Senior Developer at Yandex and NVIDIA and a Principal Engineer at HUAWEI.

 My current research focus is currently on stochastic math optimization and it's applications.
 Broadly area of my interests covers: